The bright and luscious pearls of genuine caviar are indeed a joy for all five senses, but it’s not a viable or affordable option for many people.

 Kelp caviar is relatively affordable, meaning you can experiment in the kitchen to your heart’s content without worrying about breaking the bank.
 It’s the perfect way to master a caviar-based appetizer or entrée recipe in preparation for a fancy dinner party or at-home date night.

 Did we mention that kelp caviar doesn’t discolor other foods it touches on the plate?
-That means you can snap perfect pictures of your latest creations with ease.
+That means you can snap perfect pictures of your latest sushi and toast creations with ease.

 In short, kelp caviar is a decent stand-in for the real deal and a favorite for vegetarians.